Ravenstine/skillex/README.md

     {{/each}}
 ```

-Since we want a user to also be able to invoke the skill by saying "Alexa, ask my skill about monkeys", we've added a new label at the top of the pill that directs us between the intro and the fact reader.
-The label at the top of a pill is always the first to be executed during a session.
+Since we want a user to also be able to invoke the skill by saying "Alexa, ask my skill about monkeys", we've added a new label at the top of the state that directs us between the intro and the fact reader.
+The label at the top of a state is always the first to be executed during a session.
 You can think of what we created as a "router" label.

 ## Deployment

-Running `skills-in-pills bundle` will create an optimized bundle of your skill and place it in `./build`, which you can upload to an AWS Lambda function.
-You can deploy your skill as-is without bundling, but the bundling process precompiles your pills into a JSON structure that is a part of the application, reducing boot & response time.
+Running `skillex bundle` will create an optimized bundle of your skill and place it in `./build`, which you can upload to an AWS Lambda function.
+You can deploy your skill as-is without bundling, but the bundling process precompiles your states into a JSON structure that is a part of the application, reducing boot & response time.

 ## Object Reference

-Until I can get a documentation builder working, see the YAML-formatted JSON schemas under [schemas/](https://github.com/Ravenstine/skills-in-pills/tree/master/schemas).
+Until I can get a documentation builder working, see the YAML-formatted JSON schemas under [schemas/](https://github.com/Ravenstine/skillex/tree/master/schemas).

 ## Tests